Welcome to my website!

 Elsewhere on this site is a list of the comics I wrote for MyRomanceStory.com.
 With visuals, of course.

-And don’t forget my blog, which contains news of my novels, pontifications about romances and romance comics, the occasional item about me, and also lots of great posts discussing comic book original art issues.
+And don’t forget my blog, which contains news of my novels, occasional pontifications about romances and romance comics, the items about me, and also lots of great discussions of comic book original art issues.
 Access it from the Blog tab above.